kimtillas91/kimtillas91.github.io/_posts/2018-05-10-a-guide-to-touring-kyoto.md

 ## Where to go, What to see

-If you want to visit as many (popular tourist) places as you can within two or three days (one day is really not enough), the best way to go about it is to divide the city into three: west, center, and east.
+If you want to visit as many (popular tourist) places as you can within two or three days (one day is really not enough), the best way to go about it is to divide the city into three: west, middle, and east.
 In this way, you don't spend too much time going from one place to another.

 ![Kyoto City]({{ site.baseurl }}/assets/img/kyoto-map-2.jpg "Kyoto Map: West, Center, East"){:class="post-img"}